benphelps/homepage-docs/migrate/latest/en/configs/kubernetes.md

           )
 ```

+!!! note

-**NOTE:** A blank string as a podSelector does not deactivate it, but will actually select all pods in the namespace.
+    A blank string as a podSelector does not deactivate it, but will actually select all pods in the namespace.
 This is a useful way to capture the resource usage of a complex application siloed to a single namespace, like Longhorn.

 ## Automatic Service Discovery